Autos lift U.S. consumer spending; sentiment slips

 INFLATION STILL MUTED

-Economists say that underlying strength, also highlighted by a rebound in business spending, buoyant housing and labor markets, gives the economy muscle to weather the fallout from the markets rout.
+Economists say that underlying strength, also highlighted by a rebound in business spending, buoyant housing and labour markets, gives the economy muscle to weather the fallout from the markets rout.

 Muted inflation, however, suggested the Fed could find it difficult to hike rates next month even if financial markets settled down before the Sept.
 16-17 policy meeting.
 Low inflation dominated the discussions at the July 28-29 meeting.